 While the goal of a Motion to Sever may seem straightforward, the reality is there’s a strong presumption against severing properly joined counts.
 Nebraska courts believe that joinder is not prejudicial.
 Even if the evidence relating to both offenses would be admissible in a trial of either offense separately.
 Going back to the example above, if the Court would allow evidence from Victim A’s trial to be admissible in Victim’s B trial, and vice versa, then prejudice likely does not exist, and the offenses can be tried together in one case.

 Simply put, the Government wants, and is counting on, a defendant to be too deterred from challenging a consolidated case.
 However, the accused’s freedom cannot afford to be deterred by an uphill fight to break apart a consolidated case.
 This is especially true when it’s necessary to achieve a fair determination of innocence or guilt.
 There are multiple benefits to filing a Motion to Sever, so don’t get discouraged before you consult with an attorney.
 We want to ensure the jury does not hear the evidence related to all the charges in the same trial.

-In the event you or someone you know is facing multiple criminal offenses in the same case in Lincoln, Omaha, or any other city or county in Nebraska, please contact the experienced criminal defense attorneys at Berry Law Firm so we can analyze your case and determine the best strategy for defending your freedom.
+In the event you or someone you know is facing multiple criminal offenses in the same case in Lincoln, Omaha, or any other city or county in Nebraska, please contact the experienced criminal defense attorneys at Berry Law so we can analyze your case and determine the best strategy for defending your freedom.